 Therapists, looking for tips to assess your students’ movement for better functional outcomes?

-In my books and blog, I call my activities ‘Out of the Pocket’ tips.
+In our books and blog, we call activities ‘Out of the Pocket’ tips.
 Look for them in easy-to-follow categories throughout the website.

 Tip 1) Humans have spinal curvatures that formed from moving in different planes against gravity in the first few years of life.